Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 If we want to do any SEO related changes, then we may have to modify `manager-head.html` or `main.js` files.
 To read more about it, visit [**Search engine optimization (SEO) Doc**](https://storybook.js.org/docs/react/sharing/publish-storybook#search-engine-optimization-seo).

 If we want to access any assets in the `public` folder, then we don't have to mention `public` in the src url.
 You can emit that.
 For example, we have an image `xyz.png` in public folder.
 Then we can access this image from any story using `./xyz.png`.
 Learn more about it from [**Serving static files via Storybook Configuration Doc**](https://storybook.js.org/docs/ember/configure/images-and-assets#serving-static-files-via-storybook-configuration).

+## CI/CD in This App

+A github action has been setup in `tests.yml` file inside `.github` folder.
+This action runs js linting and unit test every time a new commit has been pushed to origin.
+You can write more github actions here as per your need.